slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 > *"In science the credit goes to the man who convinces the world, not to the man to whom the idea first occurs."
 -- (sir) William Osler [1849]*

+> *"Everything that can be invented has been invented."
+-- Charles Holland Duell [1850]*

 > *"Science advances one funeral at a time."
 -- Max Planck [1858]*